valyard/ReorderableListExample/README.md

-Example project for ReorderableList in Unity
+Example of ReorderableList in Unity
 ======================

 In Unity 4.5 we got a nice (undocumented) built-in tool to visualize lists in IDE.